Parking in Hastings

 Parking regulations aim to ensure cars are parked safely and considerately, as well as ensuring everyone has a fair chance of getting a car park in the city centre.

-Parking in Hastings District is subject to time limits and fees.
-These vary and are determined according to the distance from the town centres.
+Parking in Hastings is subject to time limits and parking fees.
+These vary and are determined according to the distance from the main shopping area.

 If you can't pay your fine before the due date, ask for the Parking Department at the Council for advice.